-- 2. As soon as possible, but not later than the conclusion of the following school day, the referring teacher shall submit a written report including a statement of the facts and a summary of conditions which led to the referral and steps taken by the teacher to remedy the situation. - 3.
-Where the principal and teacher concur, a student may be detained for a set period of time before returning to the classroom. - 4.
-All teachers shall be provided with a copy of the building discipline codes and the District's policy on student discipline will be posted on the District's website and listed in each building's staff handbook. - 5.
-In order to ensure classroom safety, members who teach or supervise students have a need to know relevant information, as allowed by law, regarding disruptive students or students who potentially pose a danger to themselves or others.
+Communication shall occur between the administrator or his/her designee and the teacher unit member before the student is authorized to return to class.
+If deemed necessary, the administrator or the unit member may involve a parent in the a conference where a plan shall be enacted specifying the future behavior expectations of the student. - 2.
+As soon as possible, but not later than the conclusion of the following school day, the referring teacher unit member shall submit a written report including a statement of the facts and a summary of conditions which led to the referral and steps taken by the teacher unit member to remedy the situation.
+The principal or designee will provide a response to the referral within a reasonable period of time, ordinarily understood to be forty-eight (48) hours. - 3.
+Where the principal or designee and teacher unit member concur, a student may be detained for a set period of time before returning to the classroom. - 4.
+All teachers shall be provided with a copy of the building discipline codes, and the District's policy on student discipline will be posted on the District's website and listed in each building's staff handbook.